juanfran/tapiz/README.md

 - [ ] Empty boards placeholder
 - [ ] Image & Vector can also be used in compose mode
 - [ ] Bookmarks
+- [ ] Performance not render not visible nodes
+- [ ] Select note color

 ## TODO, code refactor